Careers360 Logo

 Planes x = a & y = b is a line of intersection of these planes, since x = a is parallel to yz-plane & y = b is parallel to xz-plane.

-z-axis is the line of intersection of yz & xz planes.
+Z-axis is the line of intersection of yz & xz planes.

 (h) → (vii)

-The coordinate of a point can be defined as the distance from the origin to the feet of perpendicular from the point on their respective axis.
+The coordinate of a point can be defined as the distance from the origin to the feet of the perpendicular from the point on their respective axis.

 (j) → (ix)